123MwanjeMike/tdd/README.md

 # Test Driven Development
-A TDD learning and practice repository working with factorials and fibonacci series
+A TDD learning and practice repository working with factorials and fibonacci series.